nawatt/docker-monitor/README.md

 When an event arrives, it will be sent to you on the `hook_url` you chose via the `hook_method` you chose.
 ### Why should i pass a hook_name-app_name pair?
 When you pass `app_name`/`hook_name` you protect your call from redefining a predefined listener.
-So, in that case you'll get `200` instead of `201` as an http status code.
+So, in that case you'll get `200` instead of `201` as an http status code (it will also update other fields).

 ## Unregistering a listener